 A month after Commodus’ death, Hadrian adopted Antoninus Pius, a highly respected senator, on the condition that the childless Antoninus in turn would adopt Hadrian’s promising young nephew Marcus Aurelius and Lucius Verus (the son of Commodus) as heirs.

 Hadrian’s final days were a grim affair.
-He became eve more ill and spent extended periods in severe distress.
+He became even more ill and spent extended periods in severe distress.
 As he sought to end his life with either a blade or poison, his servants grew ever more vigilant to keep such items from his grasp.
-At one point he even convinced a barbarian servant by name of Mastor to kill him.
+At one point he even convinced a barbarian servant by the name of Mastor to kill him.
 But at the last moment Mastor failed to obey.

 Despairing, Hadrian left government in the hands of Antoninus Pius, and retired, dying soon afterwards at the pleasure resort of Baiae on 10 July AD 138.